Government checks and payments

 Use the Treasury Check Verification System to confirm that the check you received is legitimate and issued by the government.

-Learn how to make a payment to the federal government
+Learn how to make a payment to the federal government and where to get help

 Use Pay.gov to make secure electronic payments to government agencies from your checking or savings account.